garrandall/popular-music-data/tracks/hell-of-a-night-dustin-lynch.md

 Show you a side of these two lanes you've never seen Heatin' it up behind the high beams
-Oooh, baby you and me, just runnin' down crazy
+Oh, baby you and me, just runnin' down crazy
 Flyin' high, living careless, on the edge of wild and reckless Hold on tight, I'm 'bout to show you one hell of a night